stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 |73 |Spain       | 3.230769| 0.884|    13|Very high human development |
 |12 |Belgium     | 3.222222| 0.896|     9|Very high human development |

+### Top fifteen country results
-### When initially reviewing the data for GP and AIP, countries with only one respondent frequently appeared in the topfifteen dataframe.
-When setting the threshold to at least five respondents, the topfifteen dataframe for both AIP and GP changed drastically and the overall population dropped from 84 countries to 33.
+When initially reviewing the data for GP and AIP, countries with only one respondent frequently appeared in the topfifteen dataframes.
+We dediced to set a new threshold of requiring at least five respondents to be considered in the top-15 list.
+This caused a drastics change to the topfifteen dataframes for both AIP and GP, with the overall population dropping from 84 countries to 33.
 Countries such as Myanmar, Sri Lanka, Qatar, Panama, Nicaragua, etc.... which only had one respondent were replaced with Greece, Romania, Norway, and Spain.
 Countries that were removed from the topfifteen data frames that had more than one respondent were Austria, Malaysia, Uruguay, Ecuador and Colombia, which all had three or less respondents.

 ```r
 #5d Answering relationship of Age vs. Income